Jonte Green: Winnipeg Blue Bombers

 Green signed with the Winnipeg Blue Bombers of the Canadian Football League (CFL) on February 22, 2016.
-He took part in training camp and preseason, but was released by the Bombers on June 18, 2016 prior to the start of the 2016 season.
+He took part in training camp and preseason, but was released by the Bombers on June 18, prior to the start of the regular season.

 Duke City Gladiators

 On December 17, 2016, Green signed with the Duke City Gladiators of Champions Indoor Football.

 Ottawa Redblacks

 Green signed with the Ottawa Redblacks of the CFL on January 19, 2017.
-He was released by the Redblacks on May 1, 2017 as they trimmed their roster down to 75 players.
+He was released by the Redblacks on May 1, as they trimmed their roster down to 75 players.